obouhlel/iot/bonus/README.md

 export GITLAB_TOKEN=<your-token>
 ```

-4. Update the file `confs/argocd-gitlab-token.yaml` and give the token at key password
-5. Create a new project named "wil", with root user, and at public
+4. Create a new project named "wil", with root user, and at public
-6. Set the certificate gitlab, at bonus repertory, with this command :
+5. Set the certificate gitlab, at bonus repertory, with this command :

 ```sh
 git config --global http.sslCAInfo $PWD/gitlab.crt
 ```

-5. Clone the project `wil`
+6. Clone the project `wil`
-6. Copy and past the `manifests.yaml`
+7. Copy and past the `manifests.yaml`
-7. Update the repo url with this command :
+8. Update the repo url with this command :

 ```sh
 git remote set-url origin https://root:$TOKEN_GITLAB@gitlab.hosts.local/root/wil.git
 ```

-8. Push your application code to this repository
+9. Push your application code to this repository

 ### 5. Deploy Application with ArgoCD